• Skip to primary navigation

 chilling and serving the dill pickle dip

-5. You should have about 2 cups for serving.
+1. You should have about 2 cups for serving.
 Cover and chill in the fridge for one hour or until ready to use.
+It will thicken up a bit.

-6. Serve our dill pickle dip recipe with chips, pretzels or crudités.
+2. Serve our amazing dill pickle dip recipe with chips, pretzels, or crudités.

 Recipe FAQs